kgremillion/Analyzing_Pandemics/README.md

 To analyze this data we looked at the reported cases per week in the top 16 countries from each region of North America, Central America, & South America.
 We then observed trends in which the outbreaks occurred.

 ### Population Density & Region Proximity
+Every year, influenza causes high mortality especially among the immunocompromised persons worldwide.
+They are a variety of reasons for this.
+One of the factors analyzed in the spread of H1N1 is the population component of affected regions.

+For this analysis, we looked at three different regions, North, Central, and South America.
+The population density for these three regions were then retrieved from the world bank database.
+From this data, we could get the population values of each country per year and the Influenza-Like Illness Activity level of each country per week.
+The population density was changed from the actual values to a rank of high, medium, and low and plotted on that scale.
+From this data we were able to make key observations concerning the population factors.

 ### Weather Analysis
 One question we asked as we began to analyze the spread of AH1 & H1N1 is "does the weather contribute to the spread of an outbreak?"

 To analyze this, we broke up the data into three different sets: North America, Central America, and South America.
 We only pulled weather data from 16 countries that made of 99% of reported cases.